 How do you create a contract?

 The most common way for creating a contract is to download a paid or free template online and to then make changes to it so that it meets your needs.
-Whilst this is a valid option for legally trained people, it can be risky for non-lawyers because a sensible contract needs to contain essential clauses and it it might not be obvious for them what should or shouldn't be in the agreement.
-Moreover, contracts from online sources might contain out-of-date clauses which will need to be updated or removed as they might be illegal.
+Whilst this is a valid option for legally trained people, it can be risky for non-lawyers because a sensible contract template needs to contain essential clauses and it it might not be obvious for them what should or shouldn't be in the agreement.
+Moreover, contract templates from online sources might contain out-of-date clauses which will need to be updated or removed as they might be illegal.

 Why should you trust Legislate with your contracts?

 Legislate understands that creating contracts requires a certain level of legal knowledge and awareness.
 We also understand that hiring a lawyer for these agreements is pricey and often seems unnecessary.
 That's why we make the contracting process accessible and straight-forward for the unlawyered to create contracts on your own.